mergestat/docs/blog/2022-11-04-how-elude-tracks-todo-comments/index.md

 ---
 title: How Elude Tracks TODO Comments 📝
 authors: [patrickdevivo]
-description: The team at Elude uses MergeStat to keep track of TODO comments across all their code.
+description: If you’ve spent any time around code, you’ll know that // TODO comments are a fact of life.
+They're a common pattern, regardless of how you feel about them!
+The team at Elude uses MergeStat to keep track of TODO comments across all their code.
 image: ./grafana-todos.png
 tags: [mergestat, sql, postgresql, TODO]
 ---